clhenrick/eleventy-tutorial/README.md

 ## Pros & Cons

-Here I'm comparing Eleventy to my existing knowledge and familiarity of using the Jekyll static site generator (SSG).
+Here I'm comparing my first experience using Eleventy to my existing knowledge of and familiarity with using the Jekyll static site generator (SSG).

 ### Pros

 - Eleventy feels very similar to Jekyll in terms of SSG terminology and how code is organized.
-The generated site gets put in a folder called `_site`, there are build directory naming conventions such as `_data`, `_includes`, etc.
+The generated site is outputted in a folder called `_site`, there are build directory naming conventions such as `_data`, `_includes`, etc.

 - Eleventy supports a lot of features out of the box with no configuration file.

-- Writing JavaScript (NodeJS) for configuring things in Eleventy, such as data sources, collections, and asset pipelines feels natural as a frontend developer.
+- Writing JavaScript (NodeJS) for configuring things in Eleventy such as data sources, collections, and asset pipelines feels natural as a frontend developer.
 I don't have to look up Ruby related things or remember how to use `rbenv`.

-- You can easily use a templating language other than Liquid without having to write a or modify the Eleventy config file.
+- You can easily use an HTML templating language other than Liquid without having to write a or modify the Eleventy config file.

 - Making a custom collection feels a little more easy than in Jekyll, you just add a `[name].11tydata.js` file in the directory of your collection and have it export an object with a `tags` property.

-- Markdown files can literally live anywhere, such as in nested directories, and Eleventy will automatically process them to pages for you without any additional configuration.
+- Markdown files can literally live anywhere, such as in nested directories, and Eleventy will automatically process them to page URLs for you without any additional configuration.

 - Data handling (via Eleventy's Data Cascade) feels a little more advanced / modern than Jekyll, though to be fair I've never incorporated a remote data source into a Jekyll site before.
 Eleventy also has a way to [cache remote data](https://www.11ty.dev/docs/quicktips/) which is nice.